What is Maze Ransomware?

 1. Patch the OS and the software you use

-The OS, security software (antivirus, firewall) and any other software (including Internet browsers) your company uses should always be updated and patched, since cybercriminals can’t wait to find software vulnerabilities to use in their advantage.
-Our X-Ploit Resilience technology can help you achieve compliance, mitigate exploits, close vulnerabilities, deploy updates, and install software anywhere in the world, according to any schedule.
-Our tool covers both Windows and 3rd party application management and includes customisable set-and-forget settings for automatic deployment of software and updates.
+The OS, security software (antivirus, firewall) and any other software (including Internet browsers) your company uses should always be updated and patched since cybercriminals can’t wait to find software vulnerabilities to use in their advantage.
+Our Heimdal™ Patch & Asset Management technology can help you achieve compliance, mitigate exploits, close vulnerabilities, deploy updates, and install software anywhere in the world, according to any schedule.
+Our tool covers both Windows and 3rd party application management and includes customizable set-and-forget settings for automatic deployment of software and updates.
 To better understand the concept, you can read more on patch management here.
-Simple standalone security solutions are no longer enough.

 HEIMDAL™ ENDPOINT PREVENTION